-Varicocele is when veins in your scrotum swell and get larger.
+Varicocele is when veins in your scrotum swell.
 It’s a lot like a varicose vein that you get in your leg.
 It might feel like a bag of worms.

 It usually shows up above one of your testicles, most often the left one.
 You can usually see it when you stand up, but not when you lie down.